Black Butte Lookout

 McKenzie River Waterfalls

-From Black Butte Ranch: Head west 18 miles on Hwy 20.
+From BBR, head west 18 miles on Hwy 20.
 Take a left at the Santiam “Y” to stay on Hwy 20, then turn left on Hwy 126 toward Eugene.
 Turn right at the sign for Sahalie Falls.

-This easy loop trail of 1.25 miles is great for the kids.
-Proxy Falls is one of the most photographed spots in Oregon, so don’t forget the camera.
+This easy loop trail of 1.25 miles to two waterfalls, one of the most photographed spots in Oregon.

 Whychus Creek/Upper Chush Falls